archie222222/archieapa/README.md

-# Archie A. Apa — Academic Portfolio
+# Archie A. Apa — Portfolio

 This repository contains a Jekyll-based academic portfolio website built from the AcademicPages / Minimal Mistakes theme.